-Whether you plan to be here for three years (middle school), four years (high school) or seven years (middle and high school), it’s a long time!
+Being at DCIS for middle school and high school is a long time!
 So you want to make sure DCIS is a good fit.

 DCIS could be the right school for you if…

 We offer Chinese (Mandarin), French, Italian, Japanese, Lakota and Spanish.
 We are not a language-immersion school, but we expect proficiency.
 Students complete a minimum of five consecutive years of study in one language if they join us in middle school, or four consecutive years if they join us in high school.
 Students can also study a second world language as an elective in high school.

 As a Native American focus school, DCIS offers Lakota as a primary world language choice for Native American students and as an elective language for high school students.

 … you want to develop a global perspective.

 All of our students take two social studies courses each year, allowing them to explore a variety of perspectives on the past, present and future of our world.
 Additionally, we encourage our students to travel, and our DCIS Foundation can help students afford those trips whether they are stateside, national or international.
 We believe travel expands the mind in ways that classroom lessons simply can’t, and immersion in culture and language is an important way to develop a global perspective.